Donald Trump More Unpopular Than Ever As American Public Slams The President In Latest Polls

 Trump, an inexperienced diplomat, has raised alarm bells among foreign policy experts who believe the president’s taunts are incredibly dangerous.

-Along partisan lines, a mere 11 percent of Democratic participants in the Washington Post – ABC News poll have faith in Trump’s ability to respond effectively to the North Korean nuclear threat.
+Along partisan lines, a mere 11 percent of Democratic participants in the Washington Post-ABC News poll has faith in Trump’s ability to respond effectively to the North Korean nuclear threat.
 On the other side of the aisle, three-quarters of Republicans believe that Trump can manage the diplomatic crisis.

-A more positive view of Trump is evident in the public’s favorable ratings with regards to the president’s handling of the hurricane disaster situation in the southeast of the United States.
-The poll found that 65 percent of Americans approve of Trump’s agreement with Democrats to raise disaster-relief funding limits.
+A more positive view of Trump is evident in the public’s favorable ratings with regards to the president’s handling of the hurricane disaster situation in the southeast United States.
+The poll found that 65 percent of Americans approve of Trump’s agreement with Democrats to raise disaster relief funding limits.

-More specifically, two-thirds of Democrats and roughly 6 in 10 independents support the agreement, while more than three-quarters of Republicans approve of the measure.
+More specifically, two-thirds of Democrats and roughly six in 10 independents support the agreement, while more than three-quarters of Republicans approve of the measure.

 Nevertheless, the positive views of Trump’s response to Hurricanes Harvey and Irma have not succeeded in raising the overall ratings of the president’s other policy proposals.
 Only 43 percent of Americans approve of Trump’s economic actions, while 49 percent disapprove.